jinsian/EuroSys-AsyncSchedule4IO/README.md

 Baseline overhead compared to computation only: 37.2 %
 -------------------- Previous --------------------
 Baseline: no compression, no asynchronous write.
-Nyx simulation with Baseline solution time: 47.04 seconds Baseline overhead compared to computation only: 37.1 %
+Nyx simulation with Previous solution time: 47.04 seconds Previous overhead compared to computation only: 37.1 %
 ---------------------- Ours ----------------------
 Baseline: no compression, no asynchronous write.
-Nyx simulation with Baseline solution time: 37.12 seconds Baseline overhead compared to computation only: 8.2 %
+Nyx simulation with Our solution time: 37.12 seconds Ours overhead compared to computation only: 8.2 %
 ------------------- Improvement ------------------
 Our improvement compared to previous: 4.53 times
 ----------------------- End ----------------------